Bundles of generalized theta functions over abelian surfaces: Theta bundles over the moduli of sheaves

 \begin {convention} The theorem above shows that $\Theta_F$ only depends on the rank, Euler characteristic, determinant and determinant of the Fourier-Mukai of the bundle $F$.
-The Mukai vectors used in this paper are all of the form We make the convention that all Theta bundles are calculated with respect to $K$-classes $F$ with \end{convention}
+The Mukai vectors used in this paper are all of the form We define the normalized theta bundles for complexes $F$ satisfying Even though the exact choice for $F$ is irrelevant, for concreteness we may take with $o\in A$ denoting the origin.
+The normalization we use is aligned with that of the Albanese morphism in \eqref{normalb}. \end{convention}